kju2/buildbulb/README.md

 buildbulb
 =========

-A script to turn a LIFX light bulb into a extreme feedback device for multiple Jenkins projects.
+A server application to turn a LIFX light bulb into an extreme feedback device for multiple Jenkins projects.

 ## Install